cwtuan/smart-json/README.md

 ## Number
-- Numbers may be hexadecimal.
+- Numbers could be hexadecimal.
-- Numbers may have a leading or trailing decimal point.
+- Numbers could have a leading or trailing decimal point.
-Numbers may be [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) positive infinity, negative infinity, and NaN.</li>
+Numbers could be [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) positive infinity, negative infinity, and NaN.</li>
 - Numbers may begin with an explicit plus sign.